-But time time had reduced their numbers and weakened their resolve, and this time Mills was successful.
+Time had reduced their numbers and weakened their resolve, and Mills was successful.
 He even purchased Jezreel’s Tower, intent on finishing it and turning it into the grand temple it had been intended to be.

 As he celebrated his conquest a recent convert, “Mother” Elinor T. Mason, approached him and declared herself to be “The New Eve” who would help him start the In-Gathering.
 At her urging, he decided to return to Detroit and rebuild his power base there.